 The chamber alone won’t be enough to determine a mouthpiece's characteristics: the baffle plays the primary role, the chamber role is secondary.
 However, for a similar baffle, an increase or decrease in chamber size will modify the timbre brightness.

 A little tip to understand Syos artists' mouthpieces!

 On the Syos website, you can see the chamber size for each signature mouthpiece on the Syos artists' pages:

 - Baritone saxophone signature mouthpieces.

 For a custom saxophone mouthpiece, you can choose the opening.
-We ask you which saxophone mouthpiece you are currently using to know an opening you're comfortable with, and decide according to your request if it's good to stay on the same, go for more open or less open.
+We ask you which saxophone mouthpiece you are currently using to know which opening you're comfortable with, and decide according to your request if it's a good idea to keep the same or go for one more or less open.